Sam McCann: 2018 gubernatorial election

-McCann did not run for re-election in 2018, instead opting to run in the 2018 Illinois gubernatorial election as a third party candidate, as the nominee of the newly created Conservative Party.
+McCann did not run for re-election in 2018, instead forming the Conservative Party of Illinois in order to run in the 2018 Illinois gubernatorial election as a third party candidate nominee.
 In an interview with Politico, McCann described himself as an "independent conservative" and stated that he was motivated to run to prevent "two billionaires from Chicago" from being the only general-election candidates.
 McCann’s campaign platform was perceived as being rooted in social issues such as abortion; McCann argued that economic issues, such as the state’s levels of debt, were equally important to his campaign.
 McCann also argued that he was more closely aligned with then-President Donald Trump than was Rauner.

 In order to qualify to appear on the ballot, McCann needed to collect at least 25,000 signatures; he ultimately received more than 65,000.
 McCann ultimately placed third in the election, with four percent of the vote, behind J.B.
 Pritzker and Bruce Rauner.

 Indictment on federal charges

 In early 2016, a complaint was filed with the Illinois State Board of Elections alleging that McCann had given himself too much money from his campaign fund for mileage reimbursements that were in excess of the amount that McCann actually traveled, and that McCann had also given himself money from the same fund for "grouped expenditures" which were not properly documented.
 The "grouped expenditures" totaled $46,719.
 The total amount for the challenged mileage reimbursements and "grouped expenditures" that McCann personally received from his campaign fund was $85,019.65.
 After hearing from the complainant and McCann, the board voted unanimously to hold a public hearing.
 A day before the public hearing was to take place in September 2016, the complaint was dropped, but the complainant, through his attorney, pledged to refile it and include more allegations.
-In September 2017, McCann came under fire again when he used campaign funds to purchase a 2017 Ford Expedition XLT for $61,146 and a new jeep engine on a personally owned vehicle.
+In September 2017, McCann came under fire again when he used campaign funds to purchase an SUV for over $60,000 and a new engine on a personally owned vehicle.

 In February 2021, McCann was indicted by the U.S. Attorney's Office on charges of fraud, money laundering, and tax evasion related to his alleged misuse of campaign money for personal expenses.
 The indictment alleges that from May 2015 to June 2020, McCann engaged in a scheme to convert more than $200,000 in contributions and donations made to his campaign committees to pay himself and make personal purchases, and that he concealed his fraud from donors, the public, the Illinois State Board of Elections and law enforcement authorities.

+On February 15, 2024, near the end of his trial, McCann changed his plea to guilty on all the counts of corruption against him.
+On July 10, 2024, he was sentenced to 42 months in prison followed by 2 years of supervised parole and was ordered to pay $683,816.61 in restitution.